Menu

 Fact #1

-This will be the third Latter-day Saint temple in Davis County, Utah.
+This was the 24th Latter-day Saint temple in Utah and the third in Davis County.

 Fact #2